Convert Bread Flour from Grams to Tablespoon

 - How many tablespoons is 200 grams of bread flour?

-- How many tablespoons is 100 grams of strong flour?
+- How much is 100 grams of strong flour in tablespoons?

 - Are bread flour and strong flour the same thing?